 A portrait of the home's architect, Dr. William Thornton, today hangs in the entrance vestibule

 As previously mentioned, the architect of Tudor Place was Dr. William Thornton, who had also designed the U.S. Capitol Building, Octagon House, and plantation homes for some of the Peters' relatives.
-In Tudor Place, Thornton combined two of the prevailing architectural styles of the time: the American Federal style and the European Regency style, both of which draw on Ancient Greece and Rome for inspiration.
-Structurally, the house is common of its era: a five-part plan with a main block, two hyphens, and two end wings.
+In Tudor Place, Thornton combined two of the prevailing architectural styles of the time: the American Federal style and the European Regency style, both of which drew on Ancient Greece and Rome for inspiration.
+Structurally, the house is typical of its era: a five-part plan with a central block, two hyphens, and two end wings.
 The main block and end wings are two stories each, while the hyphens are one and a half stories tall.
 The Peters lived in the plain end wings until they had enough money to construct the elaborate central portion.
 Martha Peter's brother George Washington Parke Custis did the same during the construction of his Arlington plantation, eventually passing the completed house down to his son-in-law, Robert E. Lee.

 The North facade of the main block is exceptionally plain and in the Federal style.
-The ground floor windows are in a nine-over-six configuration while those on the second story are six-over-six.
+The ground floor windows are in a nine-over-six configuration, while those on the second story are six-over-six.
 The windows are double-hung sash, meaning they can be lowered from the top, raised from the bottom, or both.
-The numbers six and nine refer to the number of individual glass boxes found in each window pane.
+The numbers six and nine refer to the number of individual glass boxes in each window pane.
 Three of the four end chimneys that project from the home's roof are also visible in the above photo.

-Before arriving at the home's main entrance, visitors to Tudor Place would proceed down a long path from the property's northern boundary, passing through the working and then ornamental gardens before hitching their horses to a tall locust tree out front and proceeding inside.
+Before arriving at the home's main entrance, visitors to Tudor Place would proceed down a long path from the property's northern boundary, passing through the working and ornamental gardens before hitching their horses to a tall locust tree out front and proceeding inside.

-Inside, the floorplan of Tudor Place's main block is similar to that of the Arlington Plantation house located across the Potomac River.
+Inside, the floorplan of Tudor Place's main block is similar to that of the Arlington Plantation house across the Potomac River.
 The home runs seven rooms across and two rooms deep.
-The rooms on the first floor of the main block are the most architecturally elaborate and interesting, meant to be shown off to visitors.
+The rooms on the first floor of the main block are the most architecturally elaborate and exciting, meant to be shown off to visitors.
 These main rooms are similar in feel but more elaborate than the rooms Thornton designed at Woodlawn.
-The rooms of the main block's second story and the end wings are plainer, intended only for the private use of the Peter family, or as utilitarian areas for use by the family's slaves and later paid staff.
+The rooms of the main block's second story and the end wings are plainer, intended only for the private use of the Peter family or as utilitarian areas for use by the family's slaves and later paid staff.

 The room now displayed as a Butler's Pantry was originally Martha Peter's dressing room.
 Instead of holding dishes, this room held her clothes.

-The key architectural details in this room according to the nomination form are the "finely molded linear plaster cornices and wall panels"
+The key architectural details in this room, according to the nomination form, are the "finely molded linear plaster cornices and wall panels"

 Along with the "handsome doorways framed by paneled pilasters carrying an entablature."

-A left turn from the main entry through one of those handsome doorways takes one into the stair hall, of which the focal point is of course the staircase.
+A left turn from the main entry through one of those handsome doorways takes one into the stair hall, of which the focal point is, of course, the staircase.

-The nomination form notes the staircase's "open string, a simple oval handrail, and square balusters", which are each digitally labeled above
+The nomination form notes the staircase's "open string, a simple oval handrail, and square balusters," which are each digitally labeled above.

 The walls in the room feature the same kind of decorative panels as the entrance vestibule.
-The landmark nomination form notes that the decoration of these spaces "is unusually crisp and creates an excellent contrast of light and shade", as can be appreciated in the completely unedited photo above
+The landmark nomination form notes that the decoration of these spaces "is unusually crisp and creates an excellent contrast of light and shade," as can be appreciated in the completely unedited photo above

 The doors between the vestibule and saloon are six-panel and made of curly maple.
 Armistead Peter III, the last private owner of the home, said he felt the doors were "beautifully related" to the saloon.